Collegiate Sports Yorkdale.

 I was now fired.

 Don explained that one of my references had just called him back and he had given me an absolutely terrible reference.
 Don said he no longer wanted me to work at the store and that I was no longer employed by Collegiate Sports.
-I walked back home, I had just been fired for the first time after only working two hours.
+I walked back home, I had just been fired for the first time after only working less than a couple hours.

 Once I got home I remember telling my mother the bad news.
 It had been her friend Charlie from her Kingdom Hall who had given me the bad reference.
-It was Charlie whom I had worked with the previous summer at a camera warehouse where my mother also worked in the office.
-The truth is that I probably deserved the bad reference because Charlie and I butted heads the whole summer while I worked there.
+I never used Charlie as a reference, just a contact to confirm my previous experience.
+I had worked early that summer at a camera warehouse where my mother also worked in the office.
+The truth is I probably deserved the bad reference because Charlie and I butted heads the whole time while I was there.

 I was now unemployed.